SwethaatGH/travelog/README.md

 1. Install React Native CLI using ```npm install -g react-native-cli```
 2. Create a New React Native Project using ```npx react-native init YourAppName```
 3. Navigate to the Project Directory using ```cd YourAppName```
+4. Create source files under src/components
-4. To setup database, here's a typical directory structure for a Node.js backend server
+5. To setup database, here's a typical directory structure for a Node.js backend server

 /backend